Tip: Simple Search vs Advanced Search

 Another incredibly powerful feature is truncation which allows a system to search for variants of a word.
 Example: laugh* means the system will search for laugh, laughs, laughing, laughter, etc.

-keyword = the word is found anywhere in the item--title, author, abstract, summary, notes, description, publisher, and sometimes full text when it's available
+- The word is found anywhere in the item--title, author, abstract, summary, notes, description, publisher, and sometimes full text when it's available

 A good rule of thumb is to pay attention to the subject words in your results and use them to refine your search strategy.